yuvrajsinghrana2709-arch/NCBI-blast-project/README.md

 #Aim

-To identify an unknown nucleotide sequence using the BLAST tool and determine its organism and biological significance.
+To identify an unknown nucleotide sequence using the BLAST tool and determine its organism and biological significance

-#Given Sequence
+# Given Sequence

 The provided sequence consisted only of the nucleotides A, T, G, and C, indicating that it is a DNA sequence.

-#Sequence Observation
+# Sequence Observation

 Sequence type: DNA